-145 Id.

-146 Id. § 1326.
+151 Id. § 1326.
 Changes to the Immigration and Naturalization Act effective April 1, 1997, replaced deportation and exclusion proceedings with a single process, termed "removal."
 Unless specifically noted, the terms "deportation" and "removal" are generally used interchangeably in this primer, but practitioners should be aware of the technical differences.
-See id. § 1229a [INA § 240]; RICHARD D. STEEL, STEEL ON IMMIGRATION LAW §§ 11:1, 13:1 (2020-2021 ed.
-2020).

-147 8 U.S.C. § 1253.
+See id. § 1229a [INA § 240]; RICHARD D. STEEL, STEEL ON IMMIGRATION LAW §§ 12:1, 13:1 (2024-2025 ed.
+2024).
+152 8 U.S.C. § 1253.

-148 Id. § 1253(a)(1).
+153 Id. § 1253(a)(1).

-149 Id. § 1253(a)(1)(D).
+This statute generally carries a four-year statutory maximum penalty, although prior convictions under certain specified statutes will invoke a ten-year statutory maximum.
+154 2.
+8 U.S.C. § 1326-Reentry of Removed Aliens (Illegal Reentry) Section 1326 prohibits an alien's unauthorized return to the United States after deportation, removal, exclusion, or denial of admission.
+Under section 1326(a), a previously deported alien who illegally enters and remains in the United States can violate the section at three different points: (1) at the time of the alien's entry into the United States; (2) when the alien attempt to enter the United States; and (3) at any time the alien is "found in" the United States.
+156 The statutory maximum term of imprisonment for illegal reentry depends on the defendant's prior criminal record.
+In general, an alien who has no criminal history is subject to a two-year maximum.157 A ten-year maximum applies if the defendant's removal was (a) preceded by a conviction for "three or more misdemeanors involving, drugs, crimes against the person, or both"; (b) preceded by any felony; or (c) based on certain, specified grounds.158 If the prior conviction before removal was an "aggravated felony," as defined by 8 U.S.C. § 1101(a)(43), the statutory maximum is 20 years.159 For statutory enhancements based on a defendant's prior criminal record, the fact of the prior conviction need not be alleged in the indictment or found by a jury.
+However, sentencing enhancements based on a defendant's prior deportation must be found by a 154 Id. § 1253(a)(1)(D).
 The ten-year statutory maximum applies to individuals deported pursuant to 8 U.S.C. § 1227(a)(1)(E) (for helping an alien enter the United States), 1227(a)(2) (for certain criminal offenses), 1227(a)(3) (for failure to register and falsification of documents), and 1227(a)(4) (for security threats).
 One subsection of this statute, section 1253(b), prohibits false statements or failure to comply with an investigation during the period following an alien's removal order while he is still in the United States under supervision.
 This crime is a misdemeanor that is punishable by up to a year in prison.
 Id. § 1253(b).
-150 Id. § 1326(a).
+155 Id. § 1326(a).